- General information

 Methods of journal’s finance and revenue sources

-Methods of journals’ finance and revenue sources of the journal are article processing fees, subscriptions, reprints, institutional/organizational support, etc.
+Methods of journals’ finance and revenue sources of the journal are article processing fees, reprints, institutional/organizational support, etc.